Plastic recycling: Mechanical recycling

 The majority of plastic waste is made of thermosoftening polymers, which can be re-melted and reformed into new items via mechanical recycling.
 Globally, this is by far the most common form of recycling and in many countries it is the only type practised.
 It is the simplest and most economical technique.
 It has a lower carbon footprint than other processes.
 However, several factors can reduce output quality, which limits its applicability.

 Plastics are melted at anywhere between 150-320 C, depending on polymer type.
 This is sufficient to cause unwanted chemical reactions that degrade the output.
 This can produce volatile, low-molecular weight compounds, which may impart undesirable taste or odour, as well as discolouration.
 Additives can accelerate this degradation.
 For instance, oxo-biodegradable additives, intended to improve the biodegradability of plastic, also increase the degree of thermal degradation.
-Flame retardants can similary have unwanted effects.
+Flame retardants can similarly have unwanted effects.
 Product quality also depends strongly on how well the plastic was sorted.
 Many polymers are immiscible with each other when molten and phase separate (like oil and water) during reprocessing.
 Products made from such blends contain boundaries between the different polymers with weak cohesion across these boundaries, compromising mechanical properties.
 In more extreme cases the polymers may degrade each other, particularly with PVC, as it can generate hydrogen chloride which strongly affects condensation polymers such as PET.

 Many of these problems have technological solutions, though they bear a financial cost.
 Advanced polymer stabilisers and can be used to protect plastics from the stress of thermal reprocessing.
 Volatile degradation products can be removed by a range of devolatilisation techniques.
 Flame retardants can be removed by chemical treatment, while damaging metallic additives can be rendered inert with deactivators.
 Finally, the properties of mixed plastics can be improved by using compatibilisers.
 These are compounds that improve miscibility between polymer types to give a more homogeneous product, with better internal cohesion and improved mechanical properties.
 They are small-molecules possessing two chemical regions, each of which is compatible with a certain polymer.
 This allows them to act like molecular-nails or screws, anchoring the polymers to one another.
 As a result, compatibilisers are normally limited to systems dominated by two particular types of plastic and are not cost-effective for heterogeneous mixtures.
 No compatibiliser solves all plastic combinations.
 Even with these technologies, it is particularly challenging to recycle plastic so that it can meet food contact standards.